How to Get Visas for International Travel

 For Cambodia, it was a visa on arrival, so after showing up in the Phnom Penh Airport, we got in line with every other non-resident and paid USD 25 in cash to get a Cambodian visa put into our passports right on the spot.
 It was the same type of process in Zambia, and in Indonesia and in Laos.

-The electronic visa is a new type of process that I’ve used for getting entry into the South Asian countries of India, Vietnam (in 2019) and Sri Lanka.
+The electronic visa is a new type of process that I’ve used for getting entry into the South and Southeast Asian countries of Myanmar (Burma), India, Vietnam and Sri Lanka.
 You will use the country’s tourism website to apply for an electronic visa, and pay by credit card on their website.